 Thank you to the wonderful people from The Shade Store for partnering with me on our Master Bedroom makeover!

 Well, here we are friends – halfway through the One Room Challenge from Calling It Home and progress is coming along!
-This week is all about my windows and how I dressed them up with Farmhouse Woven shades!
+So this week is all about my windows and how I dressed them up with Farmhouse Woven shades!

 When we had our shades installed for our Family room, I was amazed at how beautiful they looked and I knew I wanted them for our bedroom.